-Every once in a while I am blessed with a dream like the one I just woke up from.
+Every now-and-then I am blessed with a dream like the one I just woke up from.
 A dream where everything feels like real life.

 I was dreaming that I was at the fair with my kids, and my son needed to use the restroom.
 I didn’t take him to the public restroom, I took him home.
 How did we get there?
-I have no idea; “dream magic,” I guess.
-One moment we were at the fair and then the next thing I knew we were at home.
+I have no idea, “dream magic,” I guess.
+One moment we were at the fair, and then magically we were home.

 The beauty of these dreams is in their simplicity.
-In these dreams nothing extreme ever happens.
-No one is flying, or all of a sudden speaking another language.
+In real life dreams nothing seems out of the ordinary.
+If I dream of my house it looks exactly as it does in real life.
+There are no strangers present, or people posing as someone I know.
+No one is flying, or speaking a language I don’t understand.
 These dreams are, for the most part, absent of fantasy.
 These dreams just . . . are.
-They feel as if I have found a better version of my actual life.
+It feels as if I have found a better version of my actual life.

-I let everything slide in these dreams.
-I don’t let “dream magic” distract me and I don’t stop to second guess the little oddities that occur.
-I just take my time to experience the beauty that these dreams bring me.
+During a real life dream, I let everything slide.
+I don’t let “dream magic” distract me, and I never stop to second guess the little oddities that occur.
+I just take my time to experience the beauty that these dreams bring.
 These dreams are always interrupted by a kid, or a dog, or loud noise.
 I never purposefully wake myself up from these real life dreams.

-On the flip side, in a nightmare, when “dream magic” is obviously at work, my conscious mind always begins screaming, “It’s a dream, WAKE UP!”
+On the flip side, in a nightmare, when “dream magic” is obviously at work, my conscious mind always begins to scream, “It’s a dream, WAKE UP!”
 And, of course, I wake up because who wants to be in a dream that is not pleasant?
-I find it very interesting that I always wake myself up during “scary dreams”.
-Interesting because, in a dream, you can do anything.
-It’s not real, it’s figment of the imagination.
+I find it very interesting that I always wake myself up during “scary dreams.”
+Interesting because, in a dream, I can literally do anything; the experience is not real, it’s a figment of my imagination.

 So why wake up?
 Why not face those fears head on in a place where nothing can really hurt me?
 Why am I running from imaginary monsters?
-Why do I become so powerless in my dreams when darkness rolls in and consumes everything in its path?
+Why do I become so powerless in my nightmares that when the darkness rolls in I allow it to consumes everything in its path?

-That is how most of my nightmares play out; everything around me dims, colors fade, and the lights go almost completely out.
-Many of the surroundings in my nightmares appear wet; the ground, walls, everything looks like it has just rained.
-I’m normally scared of something I can’t see, or someone who I know.
+Most of my nightmares play out in dim, faded colors.
+The lights go almost completely out, it is like I am looking through a dark midnight fog.
+Many of the surroundings in my nightmares appear wet, the ground, walls, everything looks like it has just rained.
+I’m normally scared of something that I can not see, or someone who I know.

-My fear will build, and build, and then I will become powerless to the negative energy.
-I will try to speak but my voice won’t work.
-I will try to run but I won’t be able to move.
-I become completely powerless and scared.
-In the back of my dream I can feel myself asking “Why?” and all I want to do is fight but I can’t.
-I struggle until I can’t take it anymore, until I finally realize there is a way out, and then I will hear myself calling “WAKE UP!”
+My fear will build until I become powerless against an overwhelming negative energy.
+I will try to speak, but my voice won’t work.
+I will try to run, but I won’t be able to move.
+I become completely incapacitated.
+In the back of my dream I can feel myself asking “why?” and all I want to do is fight but I can’t.
+I struggle until I can’t take it anymore, until I finally realize there is a way out, and that is when I hear myself calling “WAKE UP!”